Automatic Kolmogorov complexity, normality and finite state dimension revisited: Normality and incompressibility

 The definition of normality can be given for an arbitrary alphabet (instead of the binary one), and we get the notion of \emph{$b$-normality} of a real number for every base $b\ge 2$.
-It is known that for different bases we get non-equivalent notions (a rather difficult result).
+It is shown by Cassels~\cite{cassels1959} and Schmidt~\cite{schmidt1960} that for different bases we get non-equivalent notions of normal real numbers; the proof is rather difficult.
 The numbers in $[0,1]$ that are normal for every base are called \emph{absolutely normal}.
 Their existence can be proved by a probabilistic argument.
-Indeed, for every base $b$, almost all reals are $b$-normal (the non-normal numbers have Lebesgue measure $0$); this is guaranteed by the Strong Law of Large Numbers.
+Indeed, for every base $b$, almost all reals are $b$-normal (the non-normal numbers have Lebesgue measure $0$ by the Strong Law of Large Numbers).
 Therefore the numbers that are not absolutely normal form a null set (a countable union of the null sets for each $b$).
 The constructive version of this argument shows that there exist computable absolutely normal numbers.
 This result goes back to an unpublished note of Turing (1938, see~\cite{becher-turing}).

-In the next section we prove the connection between normality and automatic complexity: a sequence $\alpha$ is normal if for every automatic description mode $D$ the corresponding complexity $\KS_D$ of its prefix never becomes much smaller than the length of this prefix.
+In the next section we prove the connection between normality and automatic complexity (Theorem~\ref{th:compress}): a sequence $\alpha$ is normal if for every automatic description mode $D$ the complexities $\KS_D$ of its prefixes never become much smaller than their lengths.

-\section{Normality and incompressibility}
+\subsection{Normality and incompressibility}

 \begin{theorem} A sequence $\alpha=a_0a_1a_2\ldots$ is normal if and only if

 for every automatic description mode $R$. \end{theorem}